Filtering¶

 Supports switching the search box to handwritten mode.

-Quick Filter¶
+Quick Filters¶

-- Edit field aliases
+- Edit field aliases;

-- Delete fields
+- Delete fields;

 Other Operations¶

-If the quick filter in the Explorer contains a duration
+If the quick filter in the explorer contains a duration

-(duration time) field, you can manually adjust the maximum and minimum values for query analysis.
+(duration) field, you can manually adjust the maximum and minimum values for query analysis.

 - The default minimum and maximum values of the progress bar are the minimum and maximum durations in the trace data list;